Seeking Ways to Improve the Human Condition

 Yes, we feel sorry for those suffering few, but too often there is nothing we can do to easy their pain.
 After all, how do you stop a war?
 As we feel sorry for those few our gaze has been turned from the pain and suffering of a growing number of people and other problems worldwide.
 Yet, what can we do?
 Until the world unites as a single voice the human suffering that goes on worldwide will continue.
 That is what United Earth for Peace is all about.
 We are about finding global solutions for global problems.

-Ours is a worldview.
+Ours is a world view.
 We search for answers to global problems and then seek to apply the answers we find on a global scale without regard to race or religion and we are mandated to respect local customs with respect to those people whom we serve.

 Yes, we will shine a light on those problems that must be address on a global scale.
-War, famine, climate change (global warming), slavery and the trafficking, abuse, and exploitation of men, women, and children are all global problems that need answers.
+War, pollution, famine, climate change (global warming), Refugee crises, poverty, crime, slavery and the trafficking, abuse, and exploitation of men, women, and children are all global problems that need answers.
 However, the answers we will provide will be on a more human scale dealing first with the basic needs of habitat (housing), food production, and medical care.
 Beyond that we will address other basic needs like education for all.
 Even as we search for and find answers for the basic needs of humanity we will become a growing voice that will not be quenched until we have found the answers to all the other global problems we still face.

 Despite the fact that the world already produces enough food to feed everyone - 6 billion people - and could feed the double - 12 billion people.
 There were 923 million hungry people in the world in 2007, an increase of 80 million since 1990.